About Alison M. Friedman

-Ms. Friedman has worked in China for nearly 16 years.
-She has served as international director of the Beijing Modern Dance Company, helped establish the Shanghai office of Grammy/Oscar-winning composer Tan Dun, and as a producer and host on Chinese national radio and television programs.
+Ms. Friedman has worked in China for nearly 17 years.
+She served as international director of the Beijing Modern Dance Company, helped establish the Shanghai office of Grammy/Oscar-winning composer Tan Dun, and as a producer and host on Chinese national radio and television programs.

 - The New York Times: A Most Rare Vision: Shakespeare in China

 - Paulson Institute: Alison Friedman Talks Performing Arts in China

 - Asia Pacific Arts: US Artistic Ambassador to China: Ping Pong Productions' Alison Friedman

 - Sino-US: Alison Friedman and Ping Pong Productions: Linking China and the world through arts